5 Tips on Developing Self-Motivation in Students

 5. Stay Connected with Your Self-Motivated Student.

 It can be hard to watch students lose interest in their studies.
 Stay connected with your student by keeping the lines of communication open and showing you are there for them.
-Ask about their feelings and try to get to the root cause of their lack of student motivation.
+Ask about their feelings and try to get to the root cause of their lack of motivation.
 Ask for their feedback on their courses, content, and lessons.

 Another way to stay connected is to send them encouraging notes and emails.
 Cheer them on!
 Knowing they have someone in their corner can give them confidence and motivate them to achieve their goals.